My Hospital Visit

 Snacks are available on the unit including tea, coffee, juice, milk and ice cream and crackers.
 A dietary representative or nursing staff member can help if you would like to have a more substantial snack planned.

 You may request a visit by the dietitian if you have any questions about the meals or your diet prescription.

 Vending areas are available for your convenience 24 hours a day just outside the cafeteria on the first floor.

-The hospital cafeteria and Subway are both located the first floor.
+The hospital cafeteria is located on the first floor.
 In the hospital cafeteria, food items are individually priced.
-Subway Restaurant is located in the cafeteria and provides made-to-order sandwiches, wraps and a variety of other options.

 Open Monday through Friday.
 Closed on weekends and major holidays.